olepoeschl/NQueensFAF-GUI/README.md

 ## Version X (yet to come):
       - definitely N = 16 in < 1 sec

-      - maybe integrating the use of GPU
+      - integrating the use of GPU

 ## Distributed
       - test using board size 23 was successfull !